 - Read the SGI InfiniteStorage Software Platform release notes CXFS release notes in the /docs directory on the ISSP DVD and any late-breaking caveats on Supportfolio. - 2.
-Log onto the Windows node as Administrator. - 3.
+Log onto the Windows node as a user with administrator privileges. - 3.
 Verify that the node has been updated to the correct service pack: